 - 1.5-2 cups fresh spinach (not frozen)

-- 3/4 cup of olive oil or coconut oil; can sub for vegetable oil, or apple sauce, or plain yogurt…
+- 3/4 cup of olive oil or coconut oil; can sub for vegetable oil or unsweetened apple sauce, (or a combo of plain yogurt and oil.)

 - 2 tbsp lemon or lime juice